reahl/reahl/reahl-doc/doc/tutorial/styling.rst

 Styling is probably not the first thing a programmer wants to worry about.
 That is why Reahl comes with some styling you can use when starting a project -- perhaps to be replaced by a graphic designer later.
-(We hope to improve on this in future.)

-Layout you can't completely get away from though, and Reahl has concepts to help with this.
-Let us detour to introduce layout and styling ideas because that will allow us to use better layout further on in the tutorial to make our examples look just a little bit better.
+Let us detour to introduce layout and styling ideas because that will allow us to to make the rest of the examples in the tutorial look just a little bit better.

 Layout
 ------